May 1, 2026

 Step 3: Build the Buffer With a Structured Sprint

 To build a buffer when you currently have none, you need to save one month of essential expenses as a lump sum before the system activates.
 This is the one-time intensive effort.
 There are three practical approaches depending on your situation.
+The full tactics for each path are covered in the guide on how to fund your buffer account without feeling broke — including how to find money for the sprint without gutting your lifestyle.

 The savings sprint: Set an automatic transfer of 15–25% of each paycheck to the buffer account, treat the reduced take-home as your new normal for 3–6 months, and stop when the buffer reaches its target.
 This is the most sustainable approach for people without a windfall available.